Club Car Battery Charger Troubleshooting

 Why is a Golf Cart Not Charging?

-Different things could cause a battery to become faulty or damaged.
 In some cases, it could be that the voltage regulator got bad and affected the battery life adversely; in other cases, the battery must have self-discharged due to its unuse.
 You can tell if a damaged battery is the problem if a good charger is plugged into a cart and it doesn’t come on.
 What you might have to do eventually is get any of the best golf cart batteries available on the market.

 - Poor Connection